 - waste management facilities exceeding 25k tonnes per annum capacity or more than 50 tonnes per day sludge treatment

 Planning applications for Major developments require pre-application consultation (PAC) to be carried out between developers and communities.
-The developer must submit a Proposal of Application Notice to the Council at least 12 weeks before the application for planning permission is submitted.
-This will need to set out the extent of consultation that will be carried out, and must be agreed by the Council before the consultation begins.
+The developer must submit a Proposal of Application Notice to us at least 12 weeks before the application for planning permission is submitted.
+This will need to set out the extent of consultation that will be carried out, and must be agreed by us before the consultation begins.
 Once complete, a copy of a pre-consultation report must be submitted with the application.

 You can search for and view the Proposal of Application Notices received register which is updated whenever we receive a new notice.
-Any comments about the development during the pre-application consultation stage must be made directly to the developer and not the Council.
+Any comments about the development during the pre-application consultation stage must be made directly to the developer, not us.

-Comments can be made to the Council if a planning application is submitted at the end of the pre-application consultation process.
+Comments can be made to us if a planning application is submitted at the end of the pre-application consultation process.